Quantum corrections to a finite temperature BIon: Introduction

-In string theory, it is possible to analyze certain physical objects in a region of space-time in terms of very different objects.
-Thus, it is possible to analyze a system of many coincident strings in terms of D-brane geometry, and this is done in the BIon solution \cite{Callan_Maldacena, Gibbons}.
-So, this BIon solution can describe an F-string coming out of the D3-brane or a D3-brane parallel to an anti-D3-brane, such that they are connected by a wormhole with F-string charge.
-This configuration is called as the brane-antibrane-wormhole configuration.
-It is also possible to use such a solution to analyze D-branes probing a thermal background \cite{BIon01, bion}.
-This can be done using the blackfold approach \cite{q1, q2, q5, q4}.
-In this method, a large number of coincident D-branes form a brane probe.
-Furthermore, as this probe is in thermal equilibrium with the background, this method has been used to heat up a BIon.
-This was done by putting it in a hot background.
-It is also possible to analyze the thermodynamics of this finite temperature BIon solution \cite{BIon01, bion}.
-In this paper, we will analyze the effects of thermal fluctuations on the thermodynamics of this system.\\ The entropy-area law of black holes thermodynamics \cite{Hawking,Bekenstein}, is expected to get modified near Planck scale due to quantum fluctuations \cite{Rama}.
+The entropy-area law of black holes thermodynamics \cite{Hawking,Bekenstein}, is expected to get modified near Planck scale due to quantum fluctuations \cite{Rama}.
 These quantum fluctuations in the geometry of any black object are expected to produce thermal fluctuations in its associated thermodynamics.
 It is interesting to note that the thermal fluctuations produce a logarithmic correction term to the thermodynamics of black objects \cite{1, 2, 3, 3a}.
-The consequences of such logarithmic correction have been studied for a charged AdS black hole \cite{12}, charged hairy black hole \cite{12a}, a black saturn \cite{13}, a Hayward black hole \cite{18} and a small singly spinning Kerr-AdS black hole \cite{19}, and a dyonic charged AdS black hole \cite{4}.
-In non-perturbative quantum general relativity, the density of microstates was associated with the conformal blocks has been used to obtain logarithmic corrections to the entropy \cite{Ashtekar}.
+The consequences of such logarithmic correction have been studied for a charged AdS black hole \cite{12}, charged hairy black hole \cite{12a}, a black saturn \cite{13}, a Hayward black hole \cite{18} a small singly spinning Kerr-AdS black hole \cite{19}, and a dyonic charged AdS black hole \cite{4}.
+In non-perturbative quantum general relativity, the density of microstates were associated with the conformal blocks has been used to obtain logarithmic corrections to the entropy \cite{Ashtekar}.
 It has also been demonstrated that the Cardy formula can produce logarithmic correction terms for all black objects whose microscopic degrees of freedom are characterized by a conformal field theory \cite{Govindarajan}.
 The logarithmic correction has also been studied from the black hole in the presence of matter fields \cite{Mann_Solodukhin} and dilatonic black holes \cite{Jing_Yan}.
 Leading order quantum corrections to the semi-classical black hole entropy have been obtained \cite{5}, and applied to G\"{o}del black hole \cite{6, koka2}.
 The logarithmic corrections were also used to study different aspects of regular black holes satisfying the weak energy condition \cite{10}, three-dimensional black holes with soft hairy boundary conditions \cite{new2}, and certain aspects of Kerr/CFT correspondence \cite{11}.
-The logarithmic corrected entropy also corrects some hydrodynamical quantities, and so the the field theory dual to such corrected solutions has also been studied \cite{23,24,27,28,29}.\\ The logarithmic corrections to the entropy of a various black hole have also been obtained using the Euclidean Quantum Gravity \cite{32, 8, 9}.
-In this approach, Euclidean Quantum Gravity \cite{hawk} is used to obtain the partition function for the black hole, which is then used to obtain the logarithmic corrections to the thermodynamics of that black hole.
-As the logarithmic corrections occur almost universally in the thermodynamics of black objects, in this paper we will analyze the consequences of such corrections for a thermal BIon.
-We compute the quantum correction to the black hole entropy, internal energy, specific heat using the Euclidean Quantum Gravity \cite{hawk}.
-We find that the logarithmic correction affects the critical points, and the corrections significantly change the stability of this system.
+The logarithmic corrected entropy also corrects some hydrodynamical quantities, and so the the field theory dual to such corrected solutions has also been studied \cite{23,24,27,28,29}.